Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained from volunteering or through internships
+- List any relevant experience you’ve gained by volunteering or through internships

-- You should highlight any achievements or responsibilities you had in these roles.
+- Note any achievements or responsibilities that you were able to fulfill in these positions.

 References:

-- At least two professional references
+- Provide at minimum two professional references

 How to Write a Professional CV and Resume